 “To err is human”, and so it is important to verify and cross-check the information we receive on calls.
 After the information is given to you on phone take time to repeat back it to the caller to verify that all you noted is correct.

-Always take permission when placing a call on hol
+Always take permission when placing a call on hold.

 d and also specify the time until which they will be put on hold.
 It is the behavior of a well-mannered person to take permission before holding up.
 If you happen to take more than the specified time then, release the call from hold and tell them that they might have to wait for a few more minutes.
 It makes the caller feel comfortable, informed and heard.

 Be Pleasant to all callers when receiving calls.
 And don’t forget to smile.
 It might sound crazy, but when you smile and answer the call, your voice becomes more pleasant.
+This is considered one of the more popular call handling practice.
 After all, it is the work of the receptionist to welcome visitors, physically and on calls too.